 Assalamu'alaikum & Salam Sejahtera,

-Blog ini tidak menawarkan khidmat untuk memberi nota penuh, memberi contoh karangan lengkap atau menyiapkan tugasan sekolah mana-mana pelajar.
+Suka diingatkan di sini, apa yang kami kongsikan di sini ialah bahan-bahan yang kami rasakan sesuai dan dapat membimbing murid/pelajar.
+Blog ini tidak menawarkan khidmat untuk memberi nota penuh atau menyediakan karangan lengkap untuk menyiapkan tugasan sekolah mana-mana pelajar.
 Mohon budi bicara kalian agar tidak meninggalkan komen-komen yang tidak bermoral.